The forum is online! Join and let’s talk!

 ESP8266-to-ATmega “Wireless” ICSP Programming works!

-I’ve rolled my own ATmega328p ICSP programmer using the ESP8266 as the programming IC.
-The new ICSP circuitry allows us to wirelessly upload new firmware to the 328p!
-I wanted to make sure this works before any type of public release so maintaining both your firmware and tuner updates online is super simple.
+I’ve rolled my own ATmega328p ICSP programmer circuit, using the ESP8266 as the programming IC.
+The new ICSP allows us to wirelessly upload new firmware to the 328p!
+It’s all ready in hardware, but needs to be completed in software.
+I want to make sure this works before any type of public release so maintaining both your firmware and tuner updates online is super simple.
 I’m very excited about this!

 Fuel Pressure is now regulated with pulse-width modulation!